idirin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### Measures

-Different signals  were used to estimate variables of the feature vector for each pattern:
+Different signals  were used to estimate variables of the feature vector for each pattern

 '-XYZ' is  to denote 3-axial signals in the X, Y and Z directions.

+Features are normalized and bounded within [-1,1].

+Each feature vector is a row on the text file.

 In all the cases 2 variables are estimated:
 - mean() (mean Value)